-Once it sets up, the fudge does not have to stay in the fridge.
+Once the sets up, the fudge does not have to stay in the fridge.
 It can be at room temperature.
 I would store it in the fridge if it's going to be a couple of days before you serve it.

 It will soften back up to a nice texture after being at room temp for awhile.
 It will be very firm straight from the fridge.

 I made this Cookies 'n Cream Fudge the one day it snowed here in Alabama last year so I couldn't resist taking a picture.

 Watch my video segments below on ABC 33/40's Talk of Alabama and Fox6 Good Day Alabama where I show how to make Cookies and Cream Fudge.
 Click on the images to watch the video.

 WBRC Good Day Alabama Video

 Other shortcut candies you will love

 - 1 5-oz can evaporated milk (2/3 cup)